 Householding is the process of grouping people who live in the same house or apartment.
 Households are primarily important for direct mail.
-It also helps you understand the relationships between people more concretely, allowing door-to-door canvassing and making phone calls more effective.
+It also helps you understand the relationships between people more concretely, which makes door-to-door canvassing and phone calls more effective.

 - Turn on householding

 - Export list by households

 - Related HOWTOs

 To turn householding on in your nation, go to Settings > Defaults > Basics.
 Check the box next to Enable householding and click the Save settings button to save your changes.
 There is no charge for this feature.

 - Your database finds households based on a person's primary address.

 - If more than twenty people have the same address, they will be listed separately.
 We assume this is an apartment building or other locations with people who would need their mail addressed separately.